 The length of a checklist doesn't reflect your productivity.
 Don't try to do too much by loading your list with activities.
 A long to-do list can be intimidating, which is counterproductive because you might have trouble starting.

 A good to-do list contains MITs (most important tasks) the task you most want or need to get done in the day.
-Part of a productivity methodology called Zen to Done (ZTD) by Leo Babauta where you focus on one task at a time, without distractions.
-Select a task (preferably a MIT) and focus on it to the exclusively.
+Part of a productivity methodology called Zen to Done (ZTD) by Leo Babauta is where you focus on one task at a time, without distractions.
+Select a task (preferably a MIT) and focus on it exclusively.

-Identifying these critical tasks so you can tackle and focus your full attention.
+Identify these critical tasks so you can tackle and focus your full attention.